 Seneca Cost Segregation is a full-service, engineering-based provider with over 12 years of experience and more than 10,200 properties assessed across all 50 states.
 Their average first-year deduction of $171,243 reflects real client outcomes, not theoretical projections.

-Seneca delivers IRS-compliant studies built on licensed engineers and proprietary technology developed and tested by their engineering team — producing results that hold up under IRS scrutiny.
+Seneca delivers IRS-compliant studies built on licensed engineers and proprietary technology developed and tested by their engineering team, producing results that hold up under IRS scrutiny.

 Key Differentiators for Real Estate Investors

-- Completes studies in 2-4 weeks — half the industry standard of 4-8 weeks, with rush service available in as little as one week
+| Turnaround time | Completes studies in 2-4 weeks, half the industry standard of 4-8 weeks, with rush service available in as little as one week |

-- Includes lifetime audit defense at no extra charge; if Seneca's work causes a >5% depreciation adjustment, you receive a 100% refund of study fees
+| Audit defense | Includes lifetime audit defense at no extra charge; if Seneca's work causes a >5% depreciation adjustment, you receive a 100% refund of study fees |

-- Staffed by Certified Cost Segregation Professionals (CCSP) who follow all 13 IRS principal elements for cost segregation reports
+| Credentials | Staffed by Certified Cost Segregation Professionals (CCSP) who follow all 13 IRS principal elements for cost segregation reports |

-- Holds a 95% client referral rate and a 5.0 average rating built on engineering quality and responsive service
+| Client satisfaction | Holds a 95% client referral rate and a 5.0 average rating built on engineering quality and responsive service |

 The Seneca Process